anitaposch/learn-bitcoin/manuscript/400-Wallets.md

 If you simply cannot afford a hardware wallet, use your phone in the meantime.
 As soon as you have saved enough funds, get yourself a hardware wallet.

 **Card Wallet**
 The Card Wallet (product) is in principle a paper wallet, but it is produced by professionals with high security standards.
 However, you need to trust the manufacturers to not record the private keys to the card.
-You can use the Card Wallet as an alternative if you do not own a computer or smartphone or do not want to take care of the maintenance of your hardware wallet. https://cardwallet.com/anita (my readers get 20% off)
+You can use the Card Wallet as an alternative if you do not own a computer or smartphone or do not want to take care of the maintenance of your hardware wallet. https://cardwallet.com

 The industry preferred and **recommended cold storage solution are hardware wallets**.